-3.4.2 Ground-based processing system
+3.3.2 Ground-based processing system

 The receiver passes the baseband radiosonde signal to a signal processing system that decodes the analogue or digital radiosonde data and generates the required atmospheric measurement data, including winds.
-Most MetAids do not transmit the actual meteorological values (pressure, temperature, humidity, ozone, etc.) to the receiving station.
-To minimize the cost of processing on the MetAid, the electronic characteristic of the capacitive or resistive sensor is transmitted.
-The signal processing system then applies the capacitive and/or resistive sensor values and sensor calibration values, to a polynomial to calculate the meteorological parameter.
-Systems that use NAVAID/GPS for wind measurement also defer the processing of the NAVAID/GPS signal to the signal processing system as much as possible.
-Some MetAids simply receive the NAVAID/GPS signal and retransmit it to the receiving station for processing in the signal processing system.
-The transmission of raw data to the ground station increases the RF link data rate above what would be required if processing were performed on the MetAid.
-This approach is necessary, as it is not cost effective to place the processing power on each expendable device.
+Some MetAids do not transmit the actual meteorological values (pressure, temperature, humidity, ozone, winds, etc.) to the receiving station but rather transmit the electronic characteristics of the sensors, NAVAID/GNSS data to minimize the cost of processing on the MetAid.
+The signal processing system on the ground then applies the capacitive and/or resistive sensor values and sensor calibration values, to a polynomial to calculate the meteorological parameter.
+Other MetAids may perform most signal processing within the MetAids and transmit actual meteorological values and winds directly.
+In this case the processing system on the ground may perform only a subset of the overall data processing.

-3.4.3 Expendable sensing packages
+3.3.3 Expendable sensing packages